ALBruzos/ALBruzos.github.io/_pages/cv.md

 | ------------- | ------------- | ------------- |
 | [0000-0003-4362-545X](https://orcid.org/0000-0003-4362-545X) | [D-7235-2018](https://publons.com/researcher/1404866/alicia-l-bruzos/) | [57214752778](https://www.scopus.com/authid/detail.uri?authorId=57214752778) |

-My scientific impact positions me with a current H index of 7, more than 1,800 citations ([Google Scholar](https://scholar.google.com/citations?user=YyKE8DIAAAAJ)), and several Q1 JCR publications that can be seen in the following table:
+My scientific impact positions me with a minimum H-index of 5, more than 1,800 citations, and several Q1 JCR publications that can be seen in the following tables:

 | Source | H-index | Date of access | Citations no. |
 | ------------- | ------------- | ------------- | ------------- |